 Learn How to Make Traditional Japanese Sweets

 Learn how to make traditional Japanese desserts at home!
 Join byFood's Intensive Wagashi & Mochi Making Course, which includes 24 video tutorials and a handy recipe book.
 In the videos, Mai-san will teach you how to make daifuku mochi, Japanese raindrop cake, and 4 nerikiri designs, as well as how to prepare matcha tea.
 The ingredients are simple and easy to find wherever you are in the world, and the final designs are tiny works of art!

 7 Wagashi Shops in Tokyo for Traditional Japanese Desserts

-To satisfy your sweet tooth, here are a few of the best wagashi shops in Tokyo where you can try these edible masterpieces.
+To satisfy your sweet tooth, here are a few wagashi shops in Tokyo where you can try these edible masterpieces.